Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 They cross the stage and perform a beautiful parade celebrating our fascinating culture.
 The bands are assembled from the local community and foreigners who all want to “jump up” – a term used to describe following the group through the byways and down to the Spring Garden Highway in the continuous parade of colorful costumes flare.

-Later on in the month is the Barbados Hockey Federation Banks Hockey Festival, a week of fabulous hockey played by many international teams from Europe, the UK, and North America, accentuated by Bajan warmth and culture.
+Later in the month is the Barbados Hockey Federation Banks Hockey Festival, a week of fabulous hockey played by many international teams from Europe, the UK, and North America, accentuated by Bajan warmth and culture.
 Also in August is the Barbados Amateur Bodybuilding and Fitness Federation Championships.

 September